Other document

 by Notre Europe on the CEPS

-policy brief “A new budget for the European Union?” by Alfonso Iozzo,
+policy brief “A new budget for the European Union?” by Alfonso Iozzo,

-Stefano Micossi and Maria Teresa Salvemi
+Stefano Micossi and Maria Teresa Salvemini

 Iozzo et al (2008) do a great job in identifying the main issues in the EU Budget’s expenditures, revenues and decision-making process and put forward an innovative proposal to address these shortcomings.
 The authors’ proposal relies on dividing up the EU budget expenditures in three